atomiks/elastic-scroll-polyfill/README.md

 ## Browser support

-Browsers that support `wheel` and unprefixed CSS transitions
+Browsers that support the `wheel` event and unprefixed CSS transitions.